rolzwy7/litestream-backend/README.md

 - Stream can contain many chapters (many MPEG-DASH streams under the same stream id)

 ##### What litestream-backend can't do?
 - Convert videos to MPEG-DASH format.
-You need to do it yourself.
+You need to do it yourself. (or use [litestream-tool's](https://github.com/rolzwy7/litestream-tool) generate dash command)
 - Create [Media directory structure](#media-directory-structure)

 ## Installation & Running dev